 But still, the problem here is that you could certainly argue that the work does “owe its origin to a human being,” at least in part.
 I mean, the monkey didn’t buy a camera, take it out there, and set it up in a particular spot.
 David Slater did that.
 He didn’t frame the shot and he didn’t push the button.
 But Rule 202.02(b) goes on to say that “Materials produced solely by nature, by plants, or by animals are not copyrightable.”
 Emphasis added.

 I haven’t yet seen any legal arguments from Slater’s side (though they may be out there).
 His main argument so far seems to be that he spent a lot of money to go to Indonesia, and that he could be making a lot of money from the picture(s) if people weren’t handing it out for free.
 That is very understandable though it’s not a legal argument.
 This is how the guy makes his living.
 And it seems like he could argue that he is at least partly responsible for the work, so even if the monkey is SOL, the human involved should get something.
 Exactly how that might work, though, I don’t know.

 “It’s potentially being run by people with political agendas,” Slater said of Wikipedia.
 “The people who are editing it could be a new Adolf Hitler or a new Stalin … They’re using whatever suits their agenda.”

 You know who else was a copyright holder, though?
 Yep.
-(I wasn't sure Hitler had ever been invoked in a copyright dispute before so I googled that.)
-In fact, according to this, in 1939, Hitler's publisher actually sued in the U.S. to enforce that copyright and it won.
+(I wasn’t sure Hitler had ever been invoked in a copyright dispute before, so I googled that.)
+In fact, according to this, in 1939, Hitler’s publisher actually sued in the U.S. to enforce that copyright, and won.

 I guess I found that on Wikipedia, though, so … you know.